-We know that businesses are complex organisations that need people with vision who are enterprising, innovative and creative.
-The Business Management and Enterprise General course gives students the opportunity to understand how vital business is to individuals and society and how it impacts our lives.
+We know that businesses are complex organisations that need visionaries who are enterprising, innovative and creative.
+The Business Management and Enterprise General course gives students the opportunity to understand how vital business is to individuals and society, and how it impacts our lives.